 yet I have never used those keywords.

-R18: Our revised manuscript is based on two parts: (i) a critical review, which is not based on the “complexity papers” (i.e., paper including “ecological complexity” in title or keywords), and (ii) a text-mining analysis, which evaluates in the “complexity papers” how often the features identified in the critical review were used.
+R18: Our revised manuscript is based on two parts: (i) a critical review, which is not based on the “complexity papers” (i.e., paper including “ecological complexity” in title or keywords), but rather on literature in CSS that we deemed relevant to the critical review objective, and (ii) a text-mining analysis, which evaluates in the “complexity papers” how often the features identified in the critical review were used.
 The bibliometric analyses were used only for part (ii), to assess what the typical ecologist means when referring to “ecological complexity.”.
 This is now clarified at lines 86-114, in the introduction, and explained in more detail in the methods.

 The referee is correct in pointing out that not all papers on complexity will have “ecological complexity” in title or keywords, however, all papers with complexity in the title or keyword should be (more or less tangentially) about complexity.
-We believe that step (ii) allows us to assess a random sample of literature on complexity in ecology, and thus our inference should be, in principle, unbiased.
+Therefore, we believe that step (ii) allows us to assess a random sample of literature on complexity in ecology, and thus our inference should be, in principle, unbiased.
 We draw a statistical inference for the entire body of “ecological complexity studies” by taking samples that should be relatively unbiased, because we fail to find a way in which searching for “ecological complexity” in the title or keywords of a paper would bias our results in a certain way (e.g., a higher or lower similarity with control papers, or the disproportionate use of any of the features).

 We note that in an era of information overload in scientific literature, there is virtually no single systematic literature review able to capture the entirety of papers on any given topic.
 Given the fluid definition of complexity and the inability to objectively define "complexity papers", any set of keywords to capture complexity papers (no matter how broad) will leave out some studies and aspects of the field (see, for example Farrell et al., 2022 available at: https://royalsocietypublishing.org/doi/10.1098/rspb.2021.2721).
 Our keyword search, although simple, captured a coherent set of papers that can be analyzed to draw general and meaningful inferences.
-Pragmatically, this is something we archived as demonstrated by the emergence of well-known clusters of theories in our results.
+Pragmatically, this is something we archived as demonstrated by the emergence of well-known clusters of theories and other patterns (e.g., see Fig. 2, 3, 5) in our results.

 Similarly, I am worried that many of the keywords in this field are missing (e.g. maximum